 Thick and robustly tangy, my all-time favorite condiment is good old fashioned “Haws Ketchup”.
 Made from the bright crimson berries of the Hawthorn tree (which you can find a stone’s throw away from wherever you stand in Victoria) it compliments roasted meats, scrambled eggs and a big basket of steaming homemade fries equally.

-A mainstay in the hedgerows of the British Isles, hawthorn berries were used to make jellies, wines, preserves, chutneys, pies and sauces.
-Today they are a forgotten food source which is sad considering they are packed with powerful antioxidants like proanthocyanidins and flavonoids and medicinal properties that promote cardiovascular health.
+A mainstay in the hedgerows of the British Isles, hawthorn berries were used to make jellies, wines, preserves, chutneys, pies and “ketchup” like sauces.
+Today they are a forgotten food source which is sad considering they are packed with B-vitamins, folic acid, Vitamin C, antioxidants like proanthocyanidins and flavonoids and medicinal properties that promote cardiovascular health.
 Enhancing the heart’s ability to contract while gently relaxing blood vessels, hawthorn has been shown in countless studies to not only make arteries more pliable but repair damaged vessel walls.

 Hawthorn Berry Ketchup

-- 1/4 cup black cherry juice (or apple if handy)
+- 1/4 cup black cherry juice (or apple cider if handy)

-- Freshly ground black pepper or dash of cayenne
+- black pepper & dash of cayenne (to taste)

 - Remove the berries from their stalks then rinse in cold water.